Eric McCormack: Personal life

-McCormack has been married to Janet Leigh Holden, whom he met on the set of Lonesome Dove, since August 1997.
-They have a son.
+In August 1997, McCormack married Janet Leigh Holden, whom he met on the set of Lonesome Dove.
+On November 26, 2023, the couple filed for divorce.
+As of April 2024, the couple were in the process of beginning their divorce settlement negotiations.

+They have a son named Finnigan (born 2002), a nod to Mr. Dressup, as Eric states in the documentary, Mr. Dressup: The Magic of Make Believe (2023) airing on Prime Video.
 McCormack maintains residences in Los Angeles and Vancouver.
-He became a US citizen in 1999 and holds dual Canadian and US citizenship.
+He became an American citizen in 1999 and holds dual Canadian and American citizenship.

 McCormack is involved in many Los Angeles and Canadian-based charitable organizations including Project Angel Food.
 The Wellness Community West Los Angeles Tribute to the Human Spirit Awards dinner presented an award to McCormack for his breast cancer awareness advocacy.
 He shared with the audience how his comedy helped his mother, Doris McCormack, endure her breast cancer treatments.
-Doris was honored at the Lifetime's Breast Cancer Heroes Luncheon in 2004.
+Doris McCormack was honored at the Lifetime's Breast Cancer Heroes Luncheon in 2004.
 He serves as an honorary board member of the Multiple Myeloma Research Foundation (MMRF) and was given the MMRF Spirit of Hope Award in October 2006.